A girls weekend in New York City

 The best show I saw on this trip to the city with my mum was a show that has been on Broadway for quite some time and for one reason or another, it had never been at the top of my “to see” list – how wrong I was.
 I enjoyed this show so much and both my mum and I found ourselves singing along to almost the entire show, with hits like Natural Woman giving me chills….
 CHILLS!

-Another show we went to see on our trip to NYC was Mean Girls, one of the newest shows to hit Broadway.
-The show follows the same narrative as the film and many of the quotes are identical – so it is a lot of fun if you’re a mega fan of the film (raise your right hand!)
+Another show we went to see was Mean Girls, one of the newest shows to hit Broadway.
+The show follows the same narrative as the film and many of the quotes are identical – so it is a lot of fun if you’re a mega-fan of the film (raise your right hand!)
+As far as broadway shows for a girls weekend in New York City goes, it doesn’t get more iconic than Mean Girls.

 Milk Bar for Cereal Milk Soft Serve